New Medical Services and New Technologies

 Consistent with Section 1886(d)(5)(K)(viii)(III) of the Social Security Act, we hold an annual New Technology Town Hall meeting to provide a mechanism for public input on the SCI criterion for NTAP applications before the publication of the proposed rule.

-The New Technology Town Hall meeting to discuss the substantial clinical improvement criterion for FY 2026 NTAP applications will be held virtually on Wednesday, December 11, 2024
+The New Technology Town Hall meeting to discuss the substantial clinical improvement criterion for FY 2026 NTAP applications was held virtually on Wednesday, December 11, 2024.
+The agenda from this meeting can be viewed below, in the downloads section (further down on this page).
+The recording from the meeting can be accessed through the link below, in the related links section (further down on this page).

 Additional information and important deadlines related to the FY 2026 New Technology Town Hall meeting may be found in the Federal Register by clicking the link titled "FY 2026 New Technology Town Hall Federal Register Notice" below.